-Possible mechanisms of styrene-induced carcinogenicity were discussed in reviews by a Harvard Panel (6) and an IARC Working Group (12).
+Possible mechanisms of styrene-induced carcinogenicity were discussed in reviews by a Harvard Panel (7) and an IARC Working Group (4).
 According to IARC, two plausible mechanisms of toxicity for tumor formation involve styrene oxide-induced DNA damage and pulmonary cytotoxicity.
 Genetic toxicity is discussed in detail in Section 2.3.
 IARC and Harvard noted some evidence that hyperplasia precedes tumor formation in mice.
-In the most informative cancer study, conducted by Cruzan et al. (38), an increase in pulmonary hyperplasia was observed following 12 months of styrene inhalation exposure and incidence of lung tumors increased by the end of the study.
-In a rat study by Cruzan et al. (37), pulmonary hyperplasia was not increased and the rats did not develop increased numbers of tumors.
-Harvard (6) and IARC (12) reviewed a study demonstrating an increase in pulmonary markers of toxicity (e.g., gamma-glutamyl-transpeptidase and lactate dehydrogenase) following ip injection of mice with styrene oxide; the study suggested that styrene oxide is the chemical species inducing pulmonary cytotoxicity that can lead to cell replication and proliferation.
+In the most informative cancer study, conducted by Cruzan et al. (44), an increase in pulmonary hyperplasia was observed in mice following 12 months of styrene inhalation exposure and incidence of lung tumors increased by the end of the study.
+In a rat study by Cruzan et al. (43), pulmonary hyperplasia was not increased, and the rats did not develop increased numbers of tumors.
+Harvard (7) and IARC (4) reviewed a study demonstrating an increase in pulmonary markers of toxicity (e.g., gamma-glutamyl-transpeptidase and lactate dehydrogenase) following ip injection of mice with styrene oxide; the study suggested that styrene oxide is the chemical species inducing pulmonary cytotoxicity that can lead to cell replication and proliferation.

-IARC (12) and Harvard (6) evaluated interspecies differences in metabolism or toxicokinetics as possible explanations for variable cancer responses between mice and rats.
+IARC (4) and Harvard (7) evaluated interspecies differences in metabolism or toxicokinetics as possible explanations for variable cancer responses between mice and rats.
 In mice, rats, and humans, styrene is converted to styrene oxide by CYP2E1 and CYP2F2.
-Compared to rats, pulmonary Clara cells of mice are reported to have higher levels of CYP2E1 and CYP2F2 activity and to produce more styrene oxide.
+Papers by Cruzan et al. (37, 60) noted that in the mouse, CYP2F2 is also involved in the production of 4-vinylphenol, a styrene metabolite reported to be more potent than styrene oxide in inducing pulmonary toxicity.
+Inhibition of CYP2F2 by 5-phenyl-1-pentyne blocked styrene-induced pulmonary toxicity in mice.
+Compared to rats, pulmonary Clara cells of mice are reported to have higher levels of CYP2E1 and CYP2F2 activity and to produce more R-styrene oxide, 4-vinylphenol, and 4vinylphenol-derived metabolites.
 Though pulmonary production of styrene oxide is higher in mice, styrene oxide levels are reported to be two orders of magnitude higher in blood of rats compared to mice following exposure to equal concentrations of styrene.
 IARC noted that cancer risk depends on whether locally produced or extrapulmonary styrene is critical in inducing toxic effects.
 According to IARC, evidence suggests that locally-produced styrene oxide is the most likely cause of lung tumors in mice, though other mechanisms cannot be ruled out.
-Harvard reported that production of the R-enantiomer of styrene oxide exceeds that of the S-enantiomer in mouse lung and it is believed that the R-enantiomer is slightly more toxic.
+Harvard reported that production of the R-enantiomer of styrene oxide exceeds that of the S-enantiomer in mouse lung, and it is believed that the R-enantiomer is slightly more toxic.
 Pulmonary metabolism was not reported for rats, but it was stated that hepatic production of S-enantiomer exceeds that of R-enantiomer.
 Another difference between mice and rats is that mice are more susceptible to depletion of glutathione, which is involved in the detoxification of styrene oxide in mice.
 Although metabolic and toxicokinetics differences were noted between rats and mice, Harvard and IARC concluded that the differences are not of sufficient magnitude to explain increased tumor susceptibility in mice.